 Nutritional information: Calories 411, Fat 34g, Total Carbs 15g, Fiber 8g, Net Carbs 7g, Protein 13g

-If you are looking for more gluten-free recipes, be sure to check out the recipe section.
-All of our recipes are gluten-free.
+If you are looking for more gluten-free recipes, be sure to check out the recipe section and subscribe to the mailing list.
+All of my recipes are gluten-free and many of them are dairy-free, paleo, or whole 30.

 DISCLAIMER: Please be advised that all of the information and health claims are provided for informational purposes only.
 Under Three Acres assumes no responsibility or liability for any damages, claims, liabilities, costs, or obligations arising from the use of this website or any other website to which this site is linked.